SelftapePal

 Confirm

-The goal of this app is to give actors a reliable scene partner for selftapes — without always having to ask people to take time out of their day to read scenes with you.
+The goal of this app is to give actors a reliable scene partner for selftape auditions, so you don't always have to ask a friend or loved one to read in for you.

 You'll begin by building your scene.
-You can do this by either recording all the lines one by one from scratch, or by importing your script and then recording over the lines.
+You can do this by either recording all the lines one by one from scratch, or by importing your sides and then recording over the lines.

 Once ready, press Run Scene and the app will act as your scene partner.